-Home improvements don’t come cheap but thanks to the government’s new Green Homes Grant scheme, homeowners and landlords in England can receive funding for green home improvements such as installing insulation solutions on walls, floors and roofs or installing solar thermal panels.
+The Green Homes Grant Scheme was open to applications from September 2020 to March 2021.
+Homeowners and landlords in England could apply for funding for green home improvements such as installing insulation solutions on walls, floors and roofs or installing solar thermal panels.

-The grants will cover green home improvements including internal wall insulation, external wall insulation and floor or room in the roof insulation.
-It will also cover the installation of double or triple glazing when replacing single glazing, and low-carbon heating.
+The grants covered green home improvements including internal wall insulation, external wall insulation and floor or room in the roof insulation.
+It also covered the installation of double or triple glazing when replacing single glazing, and low-carbon heating.
 According to the government, these measures could help families save up to £600 a year on their energy bills.

-The Green Homes Grant scheme has been split into primary and secondary measures.
-You can spend vouchers on these primary measures:
+The Green Homes Grant scheme was split into primary and secondary measures.
+Homeowners could spend vouchers on these primary measures:

-The secondary measures are made up of the following:
+The secondary measures were made up of the following:

-If you already have primary measures in place, you can apply for the grant to help improve them.
-You must apply for at least one primary measure as part of the Green Home Grant to be eligible for funding for the secondary measures.
+If you already had primary measures in place, you could apply for the grant to help improve them.
+You had to apply for at least one primary measure as part of the Green Home Grant to be eligible for funding for the secondary measures.

-New-build properties that have not previously been occupied are not eligible for the scheme.
+New-build properties that have not previously been occupied were not eligible for the scheme.

 Most applicants could receive vouchers for up to £5,000, which covers two thirds of the total cost of the property refurbishment.
-Those on a low-income can apply for grants of up to £10,000 which will cover all of the retrofit costs.
+Those on a low-income could apply for grants of up to £10,000 which would have covered all of the retrofit costs.
 A full list of qualifying benefits is available on the Simple Energy Advice website.